pensjonatus/flash-fiction/blog/without-you.md

 ---
-title: 'Without You'
+title: Without You
 date: '2016-03-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 His wife was out of town, so he could finally sleep in.
 She would always get up